How to Optimize Your Campaign

 These are typically your most important elements for all your new campaigns.

-At the end of the day it's going to come down to how much budget you have versus how many tests you can run.
+It's going to come down to how much budget you have versus how many tests you can run.

 Is this all making sense?